 AFTER: Once again the contractor gutted the room down to concrete floor and wood studs.
 I had him remove the cabinets, square the rear wall and move the toilet back two inches… which required a special flange.
 I also bought a smaller, round toilet.
 Those two things gave me almost four more inches, so tall people don’t have to worry now when they sit down.

 This floor is also travertine marble.
 Because the room was too small for a sink/cabinet, and I didn’t like the sink that was there, I found a hand chiseled, travertine, wall mount sink online that left just enough room to close the door.

 You can’t get the full effect of the gorgeous shimmer of this wallpaper.
 It’s pearlescent with tiny glass beads.
 I saw it online from a company in Germany that first sent me a sample before I purchased it.

 The sconce shades are done in gold and silver threads.
 Each shade has an angel wing on it.
 (Perhaps I should name them Brunello.)
 The sconces and the small, three-light chandelier are on dimmers.
 Most of my lights have dimmers.

 I bought photographer, David Bailey’s, poster at his exhibit in London the day John Lennon was murdered, December 8, 1980.
-I remember it because when a London cabbie heard my accent and asked if I was American, he pulled the cab over to talk to me about it.
+I remember it because when a London cabbie heard my accent and asked if I was American, he pulled the cab over to talk to me about the killing.
 The television show, Dynasty, was also a hit in England, and the season had just ended with “Who Shot JR?”
 Heartbroken and confused, the cabbie wanted to know why Americans were so violent?
 It’s still not an easy answer.

 Whether it’s the way we dress or decorate our home, style is the way we mix the old and the new with a flair that tells the world something about us.
 Like my wardrobe style, with my decorating style, I’m still using good pieces I’ve bought over the years.